AtinChing/basketball_analysis/README.md

 - `team_assigner/`
   – Uses zero-shot classification (Hugging Face or similar) to assign players to teams based on jersey color.

+- `basketball_statistics_calculator/`
+  – Calculates the four factors of basketball analytics and other game statistics.

 - `configs/`
   – Holds default paths for models, stubs, and output video.